PhantomAppDevelopment/firebase-as3/auth/README.md

 }
 ```

-Once you have got the `access_token` you are ready to continue performing secure operations against the Firebase Database and Firebase Storage.
+Once you have got the `access_token` you are ready to perform secure operations against the Firebase Database and Firebase Storage services.